tiganabryan/blumi-nextjs/README.md

 ## 💡 Final solution

-While I ultimately decided to use `background-position: bottom;` to dynamically adjust the height of the background image and adjusted margins with media queries to increase whitespace, this rabbithole greatly deepened my understanding of Server Side Rendering and the React rendering cycle.
-It was incredibly stimulating and fun.
+I ultimately decided to use ```background-position: bottom;``` to dynamically adjust the height of the background image and text container margins with media queries.

 ```css
 @media (min-width: 600px) {